rabbitmq/rabbitmq-website/docs/upgrade.md

 ## Features that Do Not Support In-place Upgrades {#unsupported-inplace-upgrade}

-[Priority queue](./priority) on disk data currently cannot be migrated in place between 3.6 and 3.7 (a later series).
+[Priority queue](./priority) on disk data currently cannot be migrated in place between 3.6 and any later series.
 If an upgrade is performed in place, such queues would start empty (without any messages) after node restart.

 To migrate an environment with priority queues and preserve their content (messages),